Bayesian Estimation of Structural Vector Autoregressive Models

 Prior distributions.
 All the models feature a Minnesota prior for autoregressive parameters in matrix \(A\) and a generalised-normal distribution for the structural matrix \(B\).
 Both of these distributions feature a 3-level equation-specific local-global hierarchical prior that make the shrinkage estimation flexible improving the model fit and its forecasting performance.

 Estimation algorithm.
 The models are estimated using frontier numerical methods making the Gibbs sampler fast and efficient.
+The estimation follows closely Lütkepohl, Shang, Uzeda, & Woźniak (2025).
 The sampler of the structural matrix follows Waggoner & Zha (2003), whereas that for autoregressive parameters follows Chan, Koop, Yu (2022).
 The specification of Markov switching heteroskedasticity is inspired by Song & Woźniak (2021), and that of Stochastic Volatility model by Kastner & Frühwirth-Schnatter (2014).
-The estimation algorithms for particular models are scrutinised in Lütkepohl, Shang, Uzeda, & Woźniak (2024) and Woźniak & Droumaguet (2024) and some other inferential and identification problems are considered in Lütkepohl & Woźniak (2020).
+The identification problems are considered in Lütkepohl, Shang, Uzeda, & Woźniak (2025) and Lütkepohl & Woźniak (2020).

 Note